Wayne Ramsey Premo

 Green man CLAN RAMSAY COLORADO MASCOT

-A past and current fixture with Clan Ramsay Colorado at nearly every festival so far over the past three years, Green Man has "wowwed the crowds" - but mostly the wee folk - children.
+A past and current fixture with Clan Ramsay Colorado at nearly every festival so far over the past nine years, Green Man has "wowwed the crowds" - but mostly the wee folk - the children.
 They follow him everywhere and if we had a dollar for every photo taken with him, we'd be a rich clan indeed.
 On occasion he can be found standing around, silently providing shade, perhaps poofing on a pipe of dried foliage and/or quaffing a cool drink.
 The only thing that makes him move on are roaming dogs... ever circling.

 Often we have to ask him to leaf us alone, but we soon find we are barking up the wrong tree... however, come winter he is finally exposed.